 - Color Harmony - a collection of colors in a specific relationship.

-- Colors - Select the type of color sources used to generate the colors for the new color group.
+- Colors - Select the color source used to generate the colors for the new color group.
 The color source can be:

 - Node - resulting in an empty group,